 The Ministry for the Environment has identified a number of industry, agriculture, and horticultural activities which are known to have used hazardous substances which could potentially contaminate the land.
 The Ministry keeps an updated list of these activities known as HAIL activities (Hazardous Activities and Industries List), which can be found at www.mfe.govt.nz

 The existence of contaminants in the soil becomes a concern when it is intended that the land be built upon, food grown on, or nearby water used for consumption.

 We can assist to determine if your property has historically been used for an activity on the HAIL, and provide guidance to help work through the NES – HAIL assessment process.

-We offer a four phase investigation to minimise costs to our clients, and an obligation free quote
+We offer a four phase investigation to minimise costs to our clients, and an obligation free fee estimate.

 All work is carried out in accordance with national and international standards and guidelines.